phuctv95/try-it/react/try-react/note.md

     this.setState({ comments: response.comments });
     ```

+Some life cycle:
+- The `componentDidMount()` method runs after the component output has been rendered to the DOM.
+- The `componentWillUnmount()` method will called whenever the component output is removed from the DOM.

 The data flows down:
 - This is commonly called a “top-down” or “unidirectional” data flow.
 Any state is always owned by some specific component, and any data or UI derived from that state can only affect components “below” them in the tree.

+Handling events:
+- You have to be careful about the meaning of this in JSX callbacks.
+In JavaScript, class methods are not *bound* by default.
+If you forget to bind `this.handleClick` and pass it to `onClick`, this will be `undefined` when the function is actually called.
+- You can use an arrow function in the callback.
+- The problem with this syntax is that a different callback is created each time the component's output renders.
+In most cases, this is fine.
+However, if this callback is passed as a prop to lower components, those components might do an extra re-rendering.
+We generally recommend binding in the constructor or using the class fields syntax, to avoid this sort of performance problem.